Itangalo/Bot-Playtesting-Toolkit/docs/70-market-class.md

 The property `anyButSame` is used for specifying costs that could be paid with _any_ resource type handled by the market, but where the resources must be the same (such as in trading 4:1 in Catan).

-The property `resolver` can be set to any name of a function stored at `modules[module].resolvers.goods`.
+The property `resolver` can be set to any name of a function stored at `modules[module].resolvers`.
 Calling goods.resolve(...arguments) will send off the request to the resolver function of the goods and return the result.
 If the goods has no resolver, `false` is returned.

 `myGoods.quantity` holds how many units of the goods type is available at the market.